Mental Health Facilities Bowling Green, OH

 Arrowhead Behavioral Health - 15.2 miles from Bowling Green, OH

 Arrowhead Behavioral Health is a mental health facility in Maumee, OH, located at 1725 Timber Line Road, 43537 zip code area.
 Arrowhead Behavioral Health provides hospital inpatient treatment and partial hospitalization/day treatment.
-Arrowhead Behavioral Health provides psychotropic medication, behavior modification and integrated dual diagnosis disorder treatment to young adults, adults and seniors 65 or older.
+Arrowhead Behavioral Health provides group therapy, integrated dual diagnosis disorder treatment and psychotropic medication to seniors 65 or older, adults and young adults.
 Arrowhead Behavioral Health also supports people requiring dual diagnosis treatment.
-Additional services offered by Arrowhead Behavioral Health consist of psychosocial rehabilitation services, family psychoeducation and suicide prevention services.
+Additional services offered by Arrowhead Behavioral Health consist of family psychoeducation, psychosocial rehabilitation services and suicide prevention services.

 Learn More